hareemraza/DigiScan360/README.md

 - **queries**: Cypher queries for graph algorithms and analytics.
 - **scripts**: Python and Cypher scripts for loading and processing graph data.
+### Knowledge Graph

+The `Knowledge Graph` directory contains scripts to create local schemas and global schema for Social Media and Ecommerce data.
+- **LAV_mapping.py**: This script is designed to map and transfer RDF data from local repositories to a global repository using SPARQL CONSTRUCT queries and wrappers.
+It includes metadata tracking for source verification and audit trails.
+- **global_schema**: Contains a python to create the global schema tbox and its respective turtle file.
+- **local_schema**: Contains python scripts to create seperate tbox and abox for each of the data sources and their respective tbox and abox turtle files.
+- **queries**: SPARQL queries are presesented to perform graph analytics on global schema based on our KPIs.
 ### data-warehouse

 The `data-warehouse` directory includes SQL scripts and other resources for setting up and managing a data warehouse in SQL Server.
 The data is formatted into a star schema with various views for easy access and analysis.